A light and fluffy almond flour cake that proves once and for all that nut based baked goods need not be heavy or dry.

 Nut flour cakes are often dense and heavy, but this almond flour cake is light and fluffy.
 It’s delicious, and why wouldn’t it be, with all that nutty goodness and honey sweetness!

-No refined sugar in this almond flour cake
+No refined sugar in this delicious cake

 Is it difficult to bake with almond flour?